freesewing/freesewing/markdown/org/docs/patterns/brian/options/sleevecapq2spread2/en.md

 ---
-title: Sleevecap Q2 upward spread
+title: "Sleevecap Q2 upward spread"
+---

 ---

 ![The upward spread in the second quadrant of the sleevecap](./sleevecapq2spread2.svg)